AIVolcanoLab/pyco2stats/docs/installation.rst

 Step 2: Installing PyCO2stats
 -----------------------------
-To create a new environment in the anaconda (or command prompt) write and run, row by row:
+To create a new environment in the anaconda prompt write and run, row by row:

 .. code-block:: bash